 Measures given in the table below, depending on the level of inappropriateness and responsibility of specific misconduct, to restrict application to and participation in this project are imposed upon researchers involved in certain misconduct in research papers or reports of this project and those whose involvement has not been established but who are found responsible to an extent for the violation of the duty of due care as a distinct manager of pertinent papers and reports.
-Furthermore, in the case that such restriction measures are taken on qualification for application and participation, information is provided to pertinent sections of competitive research fund systems (referred to as "competitive research fund system related to the Ministry of Education, Culture, Sport, Science and Technology" hereinafter) distributed by the Ministry of Education, Culture, Sport, Science and Technology and independent administrative agencies of the ministry and to pertinent sections of competitive research fund systems related to other ministries "hereinafter) distributed by other ministries and their independent administrative agencies, which may similarly restrict qualification for application and participation in competitive fund systems related to the Ministry of Education, Culture, Sport, Science and Technology and to other ministries.
+Furthermore, in the case that such restriction measures are taken on qualification for application and participation, information is provided to pertinent sections of competitive research fund systems (referred to as "competitive research fund system related to the Ministry of Education, Culture, Sport, Science and Technology" hereinafter) distributed by the Ministry of Education, Culture, Sport, Science and Technology and independent administrative agencies of the ministry and to pertinent sections of competitive research fund systems (referred to as "competitive research fund systems (referred to as "competitive research fund systems (referred to as "competitive research fund systems of competitive research fund systems (referred to as "competitive research fund systems related to other ministries" hereinafter) distributed by other ministries and their independent administrative agencies, which may similarly restrict qualification for application and participation in competitive fund systems related to the Ministry of Education, Culture, Sport, Science and Technology and to other ministries.

-Classification of person ineliaib le to apply to compet- Degree of malicious- Ineligible period of
+Classification of person ineligibl e to apply to compet- Degree of malicious- Ineligible period of

 itive research funds, being involved in specific re- ness in specific re- application.

-search misconduct search misconduct 10
+search misconduct search misconduct

 Person who 1.
 Especially malicious person, 10 years

-was in- volved in a who, from the beginning of research,
+was in- who, from the be ginning of research,

-research had an intention to commit a specific
+volved in a had an intention to commit a specific

-misconduct research misconduct T he second second second second 57
+research research miscon duct

-2. The author of a research The authors of the paper, who are re- The misconduct has a substantial impact 5-7 years
+misconduct 2.
+The author The authors of the The misconduct has 5-7 years

+of a research paper, who are re- a substantial impact

 paper, which is sponsible for the on the development

 a product of a whole content of it. of relevant research

-research Namely, they are fields and on the so-
+research the supervisor and tields and on the so-

-where a spe- the supervisor and ciety, or the mali-

 cific research the representative ciousness of the

-misconduct was committed author of the paper or others who are deed is judged to be high.
+misconduct author of the paper deed is judged to be

+was committed or others who are high.

-was commuted identified to be The misconduct has 3-5 years
+identified to be The misconduct has 3-5 years

-equivalently respon- a small impact on the ,
+equivalently respon- a small impact on the

 sible for the paper. development of rele-

 vant research fields

-and on the society, or the maliciousness of
+and on the society, or

-the deed is judged to
+the maliciousness of

-be low
+he low

-The authors of the 2-3 years
+The authors of the 2-3 vears

-paper other than
+paper other than - ,

 those described

+above.

-Persons who cou above. nducted a specific re- 2-3 years
+Persons who cor nducted a specific re- 2-3 years

-search misconduct other than those
+search miscondu ict other than those

-of 1 and 2.
+Dana an suite a la of 1 and 2. vad in a ana sifia na The unit can durat here 0.0.00

-Person who has not been involved in a specific re- The misconduct has 2-3 years
+Person who h las not been involv ved in a specific re- a substantial impact 2-3 years

-ponsible author of a a substantial impact

-it to a research wh nduct was commit ted, being the super- on the development of relevant research
+naner relevan it to a research wh on the development

+search misco nduct was commit ted, being the super- of relevant research

-f the paper, or a per- fields and on the so-
+visor or repres sentative author o f the paper, or a per- fields and on the so-

-ivalently responsible ciety, or the mali-
+son, who is id entified to be equi ivalently responsible ciety, or the mali-

-for the paper. ciousness of the
+for the paper. • ciousness of the

 deed is judged to be

 high.
-1.0

-The misconduct has a small impact on the 1-2 years
+The misconduct has 1-2 years

+a small impact on the

 development of rele-

-vant research fields

-and on the society, or
+and on the society or

 the maliciousness of

 the deed is judged to

+be low